-Longridge Review has multiple reading periods each calendar year.
+Longridge Review has three reading periods each calendar year.
 Please read the submission guidelines before sending us your work.
 We recommend that you also read a few essays on this site to see what we publish.

 We discourage simple excerpts from memoir, as such fragments rarely work well as stand-alone, coherent, effective essays.
 We do not publish writing that is overtly sentimental.